-City gears up for annual St. Patrick’s Day parade
+St. Patrick’s Day celebrations kick off with Denver parade

 Photo Gallery

-DENVER — An estimated 500,000 people will line the streets of downtown Denver on Saturday to watch the annual St. Patrick’s Day parade.
+DENVER — Thousands of people lined the streets of downtown Denver on Saturday to watch the annual St. Patrick’s Day parade.

-Spectators typically come well prepared, with seats on the curb filling up at 7:30 a.m., two hours before the parade even starts.
+Spectators came well-prepared, with seats on the curb filling up at 7:30 a.m., two hours before the parade started.

 Last year, the Denver St Patrick’s Day Parade Committee said close to 225 floats and entries were featured, along with performances from bagpipers and step-dancers.

-The parade kicks off Saturday at 9:30 a.m. at Wynkoop and 19th.
+The parade kicked off Saturday at 9:30 a.m. at Wynkoop and 19th streets.

-According to organizers with the parade, the best place for families is at the end of the parade on Blake Street from 23rd to 27th avenues.

-At that location, attendees typically arrive as early as 6 a.m. to stake out the best spot.
+It wound its way around to an end at Blake and 27th streets.

 Another annual tradition aims to keep revelers safe.